|

 Click on the "Log in to NMLS" button above and then select "Create an Individual Account."

-Step 2 - Register for 20 Hrs Education (if needed)
+Step 2 - Register for Pre-License Education

 NMLS for "Banking" of credit hours.
 This fee will be facilitated